How Much Is Your Business Worth?

 Determining a reasonable multiple is always a subjective process.
 Indeed, each prospective buyer may arrive at a very different answer.
 It’s human nature to be optimistic about your company’s value, but it’s dangerous to build an exit plan based on optimism.

-PART THREE: THE DIFFERENCE BETWEEN “VALUE” AND SALE PRICE.
+PART 3: THE DIFFERENCE BETWEEN “VALUE” AND SALE PRICE.

 By now, you may have noticed a problem with our valuation formula - it doesn’t take company debt into consideration.
 That’s because the multiple of EBITDA formula is used to estimate a company’s Enterprise Value.